 Please submit the names and institutional e-mail addresses of several potential referees.
 For more details, visit our Support site.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.

 Full-Length Articles, Editorials, and Perspectives are peer-reviewed.
 Only finely polished, publication ready manuscripts should be submitted to the AJO or risk possible rejection prior to peer review.
 In view of the large and increasing number of manuscripts submitted, the AJO now performs a triage of all submitted manuscripts to determine if they are appropriate and would likely be accepted following peer review.
-About 50% of manuscripts will be returned to authors because the content is not competitive with current manuscripts because of insufficient new material, repetitive manuscripts, poorly designed or poorly written.
+About 50% of manuscripts will be returned to authors because the content is not competitive with current manuscripts due to insufficient new material, repetitive material, poor design or poor writing.
 This is consistent with the pattern of major medical journals.

 After an initial review of the manuscript, the Editor-in-Chief determines whether the manuscript is appropriate for the AJO and selects an Executive Editor from the Editorial Board who is an expert in the field and who will be responsible for guiding the manuscript through the review process.
 The Executive Editor then selects several outside reviewers to ensure that at least two reviews are completed.
 The AJO does not reveal the identity of its reviewers.Once these reviews are completed, the Executive Editor critiques and synthesizes the comments of the reviewers, and provides additional Executive Editor's comments to the Editor-in-Chief.
 The Editor-in-Chief reviews the manuscript together with all comments and makes the publication decision, which is then e-mailed to the Corresponding Author, along with consolidated comments of the reviewers of the manuscript.
 Because of space constraints in the printed version, only about 20% of submitted Full-Length Articles are accepted.
 The AJO might not provide complete review of each manuscript but rather enough of a review to determine if acceptable for the AJO.